 Note: When your application requires a Public Notice and Hearing process or Council approval, City staff cannot guarantee that your application will be successful.
 For applications that do not require approval by Council, staff must ensure that the proposal satisfies conditions specified in City bylaws, and other relevant legislation, before they are approved.

-|Temporary Use Permit process|
+Temporary Use Permit process

-To do your own Title Search visit the MyLTSA website or consult a Notary Public.
+How to obtain a Land Title - To do your own Title Search visit the MyLTSA website or consult a Notary Public.